denten-books/plain-text/main.md

 ordinary language."
 Rather than using ticker tape, Goldberg's perforations form letters.
 On Goldberg's control sheets, the language of machines and the language of humans coincide.

-[ln2-loom]: These dates, as is usually the case with periodization, are somewhat arbitrary.
-I suggest 1725 as inaugural date when the French textile worker Basile Bouchon used "drill paper" to automate industrial drawlooms [@koetsier_prehistory_2001, 593-595; @randell_history_2003].
-The inaugural honors could also go to the brothers Banū Mūsā, 9th century automata inventors from Baghdad; to Jacques De Vaucanson, who delighted the public with his life-like mechanisms in mid 18th century [@riskin_defecating_2003]; or to Joseph Charles Marie Jacquard who improved upon and popularized Bouchon's looms on an industrial scale around the same time.

 ![Goldberg's Control Cards, @goldberg_controller_1915.](images/control-2.png "@goldberg1911")